-In this section we present the results obtained from N-body simulations of the f(R) models for the halo mass function (§III A), halo bias (§III B), density profiles (§III C) and matter power spectrum (§III D).
-In all cases, we compare the simulation results with predictions from spherical collapse.
+In this section we present the results obtained from N-body simulations of the f(R) models for the halo mass function (Sec.
+III A), halo bias (Sec.
+III B), density profiles (Sec.
+III C), and matter power spectrum (Sec.
+III D).
+In all cases, we compare the simulation results with predictions using scaling relations based on spherical collapse calculations, the Press-Schechter prescription, and findings from simulations of Λ CDM.
+These calculations are detailed in the appendixes.

 Since spherical collapse predictions depend on the gravitational force modification, we give a range of predictions in each case.
 The extremes are given by collapse with standard gravity and with enhanced forces throughout.
-The former follows the Λ CDM expectation of a linear density extrapolated to collapse of $\delta_c = 1.673$ and a virial overdensity of $\Delta_v = 390$; the latter modifies these parameters to $\delta_c = 1.692$ and $\Delta_v = 309$ as detailed in the Appendix.
+The former follows the Λ CDM expectation of a linear density extrapolated to collapse of $\delta_c = 1.673$ and a virial overdensity of $\Delta_v = 390$; the latter modifies these parameters to $\delta_c = 1.692$ and $\Delta_v = 309$ as detailed in Appendix A.

 Neither assumption for the nonlinear collapse is completely valid given the evolving Compton wavelength and the chameleon mechanism.
 Moreover, the evolution of linear density perturbations used as the reference for the scaling relations in Eqs.
-(8), (11), (15), and (17) assumes in both cases the full linear growth of the f(R)model through $\sigma(M)$, including the effects of the evolving background Compton wavelength but not the chameleon mechanism.
-Thus unmodified spherical collapse parameters do not equate to unmodified spherical collapse predictions.
+(B1), (B4), (B8), and (B10) assumes in both cases the full linear growth of the f(R) model through $\sigma(M)$, including the effects of the evolving background Compton wavelength but not the chameleon mechanism.
+Thus, unmodified spherical collapse parameters do not equate to unmodified spherical collapse predictions.

-A. Mass Function
+A. Mass function